BorealisAI/advertorch/README.md

 AdverTorch is still under active development.
 We will add the following features/items down the road:

-* a blog post
 * more examples
-* more complete documentation in the code
 * support for other machine learning frameworks, e.g. TensorFlow
 * more attacks, defenses and other related functionalities
 * support for other Python versions and future PyTorch versions